 16.2.4.1 Qualified Scheduling Entity Service Filing

-Not less than fifteen (15) calendar days prior to commencement of any scheduling activities with ERCOT, each QSE must submit a complete Service Filing.
+Not less than fifteen (15) calendar days prior to commencement of any scheduling activities with ERCOT, each QSE must submit a complete Service Filing including the declaration of any subordinate QSEs.
 ERCOT shall post on the ERCOT MIS the forms and procedures to be used by QSEs to submit Service Filings.
 The Service Filing shall include:

 Proof of credit for ERCOT security amount, as detailed below; the security amount will increase or decrease with the addition or discontinuance of represented Market Participants and/or their respective market activity;